-LSTC were procured by SSEPD to provide a cable route within a site sitting between an existing landfill and main river with difficult engineering challenges and minimal working corridors.
+LSTC were commissioned by SSEPD to provide a cable route within a site sitting between an existing landfill and main river with difficult engineering challenges and minimal working corridors.

-Minimal options existed so full topographical survey and on site identification of hazards were required in order to determine the working parameters for both cable design and construction.
-Further investigation was required to establish the presence of contamination and to highlight any areas of engineering difficulty.
+Minimal options existed so a full topographical survey and on site identification of hazards were required in order to determine the working parameters for both cable design and construction.
+Further investigation was required in to the presence of contamination and highlight any areas of engineering difficulty.

-To provide a viable route and work with an installation contractor to design a cable to sufficient rating, that could be constructed in a hazardous area with contamination and asbestos presence.
+To provide a viable route and work with an installation contractor to design a cable with sufficient rating that could be constructed in a hazardous area with contamination and asbestos presence.